gnodi/danf/README.md

 Find the full example [here](resource/private/doc/observe/simple.md)!

-### Use a class on both the client and server sides
+### Use a class on both client-side and server-side

 Here is a class both usable in the browser and in node.js: